 What is guerrilla marketing?

 Guerrilla marketing is an alternative style of advertising that aims to take consumers by surprise by being energetic, creative and imaginative.
 There are a variety of forms that it can be implemented, including: billboards, packaging, videos, sculptures… just about anything really!
 It was originally a concept aimed at printed t shirts Madison WI with low advertising budgets, but is becoming more and more popular amongst world-known brands.
 The easiest way to understand a guerrilla marketing strategy would be to look at some examples.
+Like with church signs they are advertisement that people can see every time they pass by.

 The purpose of guerrilla marketing